Kawasaki Ki-102: Design and history

-The Ki-102 entered service in 1944, but saw limited action.
-The main type (102b) was kept in reserve to protect Japan, although it did see some limited duty in the Okinawa campaign.
-It was kept out of front line service because it was hoped that it would be the carrier of the Igo-1-B air-to-ground guided missile when the Allied invasion of Japan occurred.
+The Ki-102 entered service in 1944 but saw limited action.
+The main type (Ki-102 B) was kept in reserve to protect Japan, although it did see some limited duty in the Okinawa campaign.
+It was kept out of front line service because it was hoped that it would be the carrier of the Ki-148 air-to-surface guided missile when the Allied invasion of Japan occurred.